-To delete a user account, select the user from the Administer User Accounts and Identities screen.
-Click on User name, group and password, and then click on the [Delete] button.
-Confirmation of the selection prior to the deletion of the account is required.
+Click [Delete] to delete the currently selected account with the selected option, or click [Cancel] to leave the page without deleting the account.

 Any jobs, reports, sender profiles, and drop-in content elements owned by that user become "orphaned" and need to be reassigned.
 See Section 8 Special Administrative User Account.